A long-awaited asteroid sample has landed in the US - KTVZ

 By Ashley Strickland, CNN

+(CNN) — An asteroid sample collected by NASA has touched down on Earth, giving scientists the opportunity to learn more about the origins of the solar system and capturing a piece of a massive space rock that has a chance of colliding with our planet in the future.
+It’s the first time the agency has accomplished such a feat.

-(CNN) — Seven years after launching to space, the OSIRIS-REx spacecraft flew by Earth Sunday to deliver a pristine sample collected from the near-Earth asteroid Bennu.
-It’s NASA’s first time returning an asteroid sample from space.
+Seven years after launching to space, the OSIRIS-REx spacecraft flew by Earth Sunday to deliver the pristine sample from the near-Earth asteroid Bennu.

 The spacecraft dropped the sample capsule — containing an estimated 8.8 ounces of asteroid rocks and soil — from a distance of 63,000 miles (102,000 kilometers) above Earth’s surface early Sunday, and entered the planet’s atmosphere at 10:42 a.m.
 ET while traveling at a speed of about 27,650 miles per hour (44,498 kilometers per hour).